Being Controlled Provokes Anger. So Does Feeling Controlled.

-Throughout my years as clinician I’ve met with many individuals whose anger was very much precipitated by their experience of others as being controlling or manipulative.
+Throughout my years as a clinician, I’ve met with many individuals whose anger was very much precipitated by their experience of others as being controlling or manipulative.
 “He’s always correcting me.”
 “She’s so overbearing!” and “He has to have his way!” are just a few of those commonly voiced complaints.

 It is understandably frustrating and annoying when your friend or spouse routinely contradicts your beliefs and values.
 Your partner may frequently question your feelings with a devaluing or even a dismissive tone.
-Or, he or she may make you feel guilty or devalue your plan to enroll in a class or your desire for solitude.
-Similarly, your spouse may be controlling when she criticizes how you manage the tasks involved home maintenance.
+Or they may make you feel guilty or devalue your plan to enroll in a class or your desire for solitude.
+Similarly, your spouse may be controlling when they criticize how you manage the tasks involved in home maintenance.

 Others may attempt to control or manipulate you in order to reduce their anxiety, gain power, or address a heightened need for security.
 Or they may attempt to control you in reaction to an intense sense of slight they experience when your thoughts, feelings or behavior don’t exactly align with how they believe you “should” be.

-Jolene, thirty-two-years old, often evidenced these tendencies in her relationships.
+Jolene, 32 years old, often evidenced these tendencies in her relationships.
 She frequently experienced her husband as controlling.
-Yet, when questioned, she indicated that he never threatened her expressed any anger toward her or devalued her when she did voice her beliefs.
-He never behaved in any way to actually control her even though she sometimes experienced it in his tone of voice.
+Yet, when questioned, she indicated that he never threatened her or expressed any anger toward her or devalued her when she did voice her beliefs.
+He never behaved in any way to actually control her, even though she sometimes experienced it in his tone of voice.

 Addressing sensitivities to feeling controlled requires that you ask yourself several questions.
 These include:

-If you answer “Yes” to these questions but still feel controlled, you may have a tendency to feel controlled that can make you vulnerable to anger in the relationship.
+If you answer “Yes” to these questions, but still feel controlled, you may have a tendency to feel controlled that can make you vulnerable to anger in a relationship.
 The following are areas to explore to better understand and reduce this tendency.

-Being connected with yourself involves having access to your feelings, your desires and your values.
-Without this self-awareness you will invariably feel subject to self-doubt and the sensitivity to feel controlled.
-The anxiety of lacking such awareness can often serve as the foundation for anger even when your partner is simply voicing his or her belief.
+Being connected with yourself involves having access to your feelings, your desires, and your values.
+Without this self-awareness you will invariably feel subject to self-doubt and the sensitivity to being controlled.
+The anxiety of lacking such awareness can often serve as the foundation for anger even when your partner is simply voicing their belief.
 Such knowledge provides a solid foundation for responding to, rather than reacting to, any efforts deemed as being controlling.